DjangoGirls/tutorial/python_introduction/README.md

     >>> django_dolls['Jilly'] = 67

-Like the lists, using len() method on the dictionaries, returns the number of key-value pairs in the dictionary.
+Like the lists, using `len()` method on the dictionaries, returns the number of key-value pairs in the dictionary.
 Go ahead and type in the command:

     >>> len(django_dolls)
     4

 I hope it makes sense uptil now. :) Ready for some more fun with Dictionaries?
 Hop on the next line for some amazing things.

-You can use del() command to delete an item in the dictionary which has particular.
-Say, if you want to delete the entry corresponding to the key Dottie, just type in the following command:
+You can use `del()` command to delete an item in the dictionary which has particular.
+Say, if you want to delete the entry corresponding to the key 'Dottie', just type in the following command:

     >>> del django_dolls['Dottie']
     >>> django_dolls